 Frank Veraart (Eindhoven University of Technology), Project Secretary

-Co-funding partner PI’s: Andreas Fickers (University of Luxemburg), Aristotle Tympas (National and Kapodistrian University of Athens), Dagmara Jajeśniak-Quast (Europa-Universität Viadrina, Frankfurt O.), Pascal Griset/Leonard Laborie (University of Paris Sorbonne); Matthias Heymann (Aarhus University), Per Högselius (KTH Stockholm).
+Co-funding co-applicants: Andreas Fickers (University of Luxemburg), Aristotle Tympas (National and Kapodistrian University of Athens), Dagmara Jajeśniak-Quast (Europa-Universität Viadrina, Frankfurt O.), Pascal Griset/Leonard Laborie (University of Paris Sorbonne); Matthias Heymann (Aarhus University), Per Högselius (KTH Stockholm).

-Other partner PI’s in the GREASE application: Dirk Jan Koch (Netherlands Ministry of Foreign Affairs, Elena Kochetkova (National Research University Higher School of Economics, St. Petersburg), Jan-Pieter Smits (Statistics Netherlands), Maria Paula Diogo (New University of Lisbon), Urban Wråkberg (Arctic University of Norway).
+Other co-applicants: Dirk Jan Koch (Netherlands Ministry of Foreign Affairs, Elena Kochetkova (National Research University Higher School of Economics, St. Petersburg), Jan-Pieter Smits (Statistics Netherlands), Maria Paula Diogo (New University of Lisbon), Urban Wråkberg (Arctic University of Norway).

-- Online workshop Transnational histories of resources in the postcolonial Anthropocene (6 May 2021)
+- Online workshop Resources & infrastructure in the postcolonial Anthropocene II (6 May 2021)

-- Online workshop Resources & infrastructure in the postcolonial Anthropocene (November 10-13 2020)
+- Online workshop Resources & infrastructure in the postcolonial Anthropocene I (November 10-13 2020)

 - Workshop Resources, Infrastructures and the Anthropocene: Dialogues between the Global-North and the Global-South (Caparica Campus, Faculdade de Ciências e Tecnologia da Universidade NOVA de Lisboa, Portugal 18 - 20 September 2019).